MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-ddinstall-factdef-section.md

 # INF DDInstall.FactDef section

 > [!CAUTION]
+> Starting with Windows 11 version 22H2, a driver package using this section will no longer be able to receive a signature from Hardware Developer Center.

+> [!CAUTION]
 > If you are building a universal or Windows Driver package, this section is not valid.
 See [Using a Universal INF File](using-a-universal-inf-file.md) and [Getting Started with Windows Drivers](../develop/getting-started-with-windows-drivers.md).

 This section should be used in an INF for any manually installed non-PnP device that an end-user might install.
 This section specifies the factory-default hardware configuration settings, such as the bus-relative I/O ports and IRQ (if any), for such a card.